JustinInCoding/BullseyeSwiftUI/README.md

 - Put four corner buttons into the background view
 - Use ForEach to add Ring on the background view
 - Use radial gradient to add ring effect on background
+- Use shadow modifier to modify the alert view

 ## Features